ESL Activities and Games | Teaching past simple negative

 This lesson plan includes a lead-in activity and several ideas for practical ESL activities and games.
 Feel free to use the ideas here as a stand-alone lesson plan or to supplement an existing one the past simple negative.
-The recommended way to view these materials is through the TEFL Handbook app, which gives you offline access to everything on the site.

 The board work below shows one way to introduce the target language for this lesson.
 Start off by writing a basic affirmative past simple statement and eliciting its negative equivalent.
 After that, you can use the visualisation to step through some more examples.
 If you can, lean on the students' L1 and have them translate some simple statements.